Nick Fortes Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- The Giants have the 20th-ranked team ERA across all MLB pitching staffs (4.74).
+- The Giants have the 21st-ranked team ERA among all league pitching staffs (4.72).

-- Giants pitchers combine to allow 21 total home runs at a rate of 1.5 per game (to rank 20th in baseball).
+- Giants pitchers combine to give up 23 total home runs at a clip of 1.4 per game (to rank 21st in baseball).

-- Webb gets the start for the Giants, his fourth of the season.
-He is 0-3 with a 6.35 ERA and 22 strikeouts in 17 2/3 innings pitched.
+- The Giants will send Cobb (0-1) to the mound for his fourth start of the season.
+He is 0-1 with a 3.14 ERA and 14 strikeouts through 14 1/3 innings pitched.

-- In his last outing on Tuesday against the Los Angeles Dodgers, the righty tossed six innings, giving up four earned runs while surrendering six hits.
+- The righty last appeared in relief on Tuesday, when he tossed 2/3 innings against the Miami Marlins while giving up hits.

+- In three games this season, the 35-year-old has amassed a 3.14 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .311 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.